How to Travel to Perth

 You’re likely going to be spending a hefty number of hours in a plane, so be prepared.
 Vast numbers of airlines fly out of Los Angeles to Australia, with one stop before you arrive in the country’s west.
 On average, you’ll get to Perth within 22 hours after leaving L.A.
-United Airlines, Delta, Qantas, and Virgin Australia all have stopovers in Sydney, while Qantas and Virgin Australia have the option of a Brisbane layover.
-Alternatively, Emirates flies between New York and Perth via Dubai, with a flying time of between 25 and 28 hours.
+United Airlines, Delta, Qantas, KLM and Virgin Australia all have stopovers in Sydney, while Qantas and Virgin Australia have the option of a Brisbane or Melbourne layover.
+Alternatively, Cathay Pacific flies between New York and Perth via Hong Kong, and Emirates via Dubai, both with a flying time of between 25 and 28 hours.
 (Pro tip: the Australian winter—from about June to August—is considered the low season, so flights may be cheaper in those months.)

 All international visitors, apart from New Zealanders, will need a visa.
 Tourists coming from the U.S. can apply online for an Electronic Travel Authority visa, which allows multiple visits for up to three months at a time during a 12-month period.
 It costs approximately $15 USD ($20 AUD) to apply, and must be done before visiting.